TAbdiukov/PPSSPP-patches/recon/Unfinished-Sims2Pets-action_options.md

 088F6900 (Xpress lite)
 ```

-Don't feel like dealing with incredible spaghetti code that's multithreaded and accounting&correcting for UMD delays.
+Don't feel like dealing with incredible spaghetti code that's multithreaded and accounting for UMD streaming delays and correcting for UMD r/w errors.
 What was meant to be a fun little project become a time sink.